Check mate

 Data: FBI.gov

 Following the implementation of the Brady act in 1994, the Federal Bureau of Investigation (FBI) developed a system to conduct background checks on those wishing to obtain a firearm.
 The system known as the National Instant Criminal Background Check System (NICS) was created in collaboration with the Bureau of Alcohol, Tobacco and Firearms and local law enforcement agencies.
 Since it's inception in November 1998, the FBI has released monthly data from each state and U.S territory.
-The FBI claims that over 300 million requests have been aprroved, and 1.5 million have been denied.
+The FBI claims that over 300 million requests have been approved, and 1.5 million have been denied.

 The FBI’s background check numbers come with caveats.
 These numbers show only the number of firearm background checks initiated through the NICS.
 They don't represent the number of firearms sold.
 Due to varying state laws a one-to-one correlation cannot be made between a firearm background check and a firearm sale.
 Kentucky runs a new check on each concealed carry license holder each month.
 And of course, the FBI’s numbers don’t include private gun sales, many of which do not require a background check.